Perhaps You Can See the Irony of It

 Captain Decker, Boudewijn de Groot

 The timeless space machine could refer to the place where God is living.
 A Dutchman may need God to know what he is about.
-The animation picture Kroamschudd’n in Mariaparochie of Herman Finkers dwells on the possibility of Christ being born in Twente.
+The animated picture Kroamschudd’n in Mariaparochie by Herman Finkers explores the possibility of Christ being born in Twente.
 My birthplace is Eibergen, just over the border in Achterhoek.
-In the 1980s, there were plans to create an independent province of Twente that included Eibergen and Nijverdal.
+In the 1980s, there were plans to create an independent province of Twente.
+It was to include Eibergen and Nijverdal.
 Finkers came from Almelo, like Ilse DeLange.
 DeLange’s fourth studio album, The Great Escape, plays a central role in God’s messages in pop music.

 World peace

 In December 2008, there were many strange incidents.
-One of them was that the candy vending machine delivered a message at my work.
+One of them was that the candy vending machine at the office delivered a particular message.
 Often, I went there to fetch a Twix bar.
 This time, the machine malfunctioned and failed to produce a Twix.
 It repeatedly misfired.
 That had never happened before, and to my knowledge, no one else had trouble with the machine that day.
-After trying three different options, it finally worked after choosing option 22, a Nuts bar.
+After trying three different options, it finally worked when I chose option 22: a Nuts bar.
 That was nuts, even more so because 22 = 11 + 11.

 It was about to get even nuttier.
-To me, 11:11 represents a strange coincidence that has two parts.
+To me, 11:11 represents a strange coincidence with two parts.
 The next day, I bought a bag of potato crisps from the same machine.
 This time, it worked fine, but after opening the bag, I found a small piece of paper with the crisps.
 It was a temporary tattoo with the following Chinese text:

 世界和平

-A colleague knew a Chinese man who translated it for me.
+One of my colleagues knew a Chinese man who translated it for me.
 The characters stand for world peace.
-No one else did get a temporary tattoo with a bag of crisps.
+No one else got a temporary tattoo with a bag of crisps.
 It was a production glitch.
-The paper had slipped into the bag, perhaps from another product line, and this bag happened to end up in my hands.
+The paper had slipped into the bag, perhaps from another product line, and it ended up in my hands.
 Remarkably, my colleague Ronald Oorlog was absent that day.
 He had fallen ill.
 His last name, Oorlog, is the Dutch word for war.
 Now, that is a funny coincidence.
 Another colleague, Rene H, joked about the text, saying, ‘World peace is what Miss World would say she wanted after winning the prize.’

 Linking it to Sneek

 A nursing home in Sneek is named Nij Nazareth (New Nazareth).
-It might indicate that the Second Coming comes from this particular town, which was, by some miraculous accident, also my town of residence.
-To rule out it was a regular occurrence that would make the coincidence less impressive, I googled for buildings with similar names in other places, but nothing came up.
+The nickname is The Banana because the building is banana-shaped.
+A former neighbour of Allard and Geke, nicknamed The Hedgehog because of his hairdo, has taken residence there.
+If the name New Nazareth means anything, it could mean that the Second Coming comes from this particular town, which was, by some miraculous accident, my town of residence.
+It could be that there were other places and buildings with the same name.
+And so, I used a search engine to look for them, but nothing else came up.
 Perhaps I was making too much of this coincidence.
 In the song Het Sneker Café, the unrivalled poet of the Dutch language, Drs.
-P, mocks the making of outlandish connections to a pub in Sneek,
+P mocks the making of outlandish connections to a pub in Sneek,

 There once was a girl of seventeen years of age,